Policy Name: Student Conduct and Disciplinary Procedures ("The Code")

 8. Prepares a case for appeal, if applicable

-Persons eligible to serve as Administrative Officers include: Associate Vice President of Student Development, Assistant to the Associate Vice President of Student Development, Judicial Coordinator, Director of Residence Life, Residence Hall Directors and designees of these persons.
+Persons eligible to serve as Administrative Officers include: Associate Vice President of Student Development, Assistant to the Associate Vice President of Student Development, Judicial Coordinator, Executive Director of Housing and Campus Services, Residence Hall Directors and designees of these persons.

 Consent requires spoken words or behaviors that clearly indicate, without doubt to either party, a mutual agreement to participate in a specific behavior or action including but not limited to sexual intercourse or other sexual activities.
 In regards to sexual misconduct, indicators of consent do not include silence or past or present sexual relationships.
 A person is deemed incapable of consenting when that person is a minor, mentally defective, mentally incapacitated, physically helpless (whether induced by drugs, alcohol, or otherwise), or asleep.